Otoya Yamaguchi: Assassination of Inejirō Asanuma

 On 12 October 1960, Yamaguchi was in the large crowd of 2,500 spectators at a televised election debate held in Hibiya Public Hall in Hibiya Park in central Tokyo, featuring Suehiro Nishio of the Democratic Socialist Party, Inejirō Asanuma of the Japan Socialist Party, and Hayato Ikeda of the Liberal Democratic Party.
 Asanuma was the second to speak, and took the stage at 3:00 p.m.

-At 3:05 p.m., Yamaguchi rushed onto the stage and made a deep thrust into Asanuma's left flank with a 33-centimetre samurai short sword (wakizashi) he had stolen from his father.
-Yamaguchi then tried to turn the sword on himself, but was swarmed and detained by bystanders.
-Asanuma died within minutes from massive internal bleeding.
+At 3:05 p.m., Yamaguchi rushed onto the stage and made a deep thrust into Asanuma's left flank with the 33-centimeter replica "wakizashi" he had stolen from his father.
+He was then swarmed and detained by bystanders.
+Asanuma then died within minutes from massive internal bleeding.

-At the time of the murder, Yamaguchi had a note in his pocket that read:
+At the time of his arrest at the scene of the murder, Yamaguchi had a notebook in his pocket describing Asanuma's actions as unforgivable, as well as detailing his motivations for the attack.

+In this note, he made mention of political controversy surrounding Asanuma's support for the then recently proclaimed People's Republic of China, the June 15th Incident during the Anpo Protests, as well as concerns over Japan potentially becoming communist.

+The loss of Asanuma's adroit leadership and the new leadership that followed caused the party to head in a more centrist direction, and deprived the JSP of its ability to present a cohesive message, leading to severe infighting within the party.
+As a result, the number of seats the socialists held in the Diet continued to decline until the party's extinction in 1996.